changeworld/azure-docs.pl-pl/articles/active-directory/saas-apps/airwatch-tutorial.md

 ms.date: 07/11/2019
 ms.author: jeedes
 ms.collection: M365-identity-device-management
-ms.openlocfilehash: 9f0a684c6a38ba3a95438941f668b36b23d278df
+ms.openlocfilehash: 772b37816b83c275bae927d825434dc3ca76a35c
-ms.sourcegitcommit: 920ad23613a9504212aac2bfbd24a7c3de15d549
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 07/15/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "68227725"
+ms.locfileid: "74231986"
 ---
-# <a name="tutorial-integrate-airwatch-with-azure-active-directory"></a>Samouczek: Integracja AirWatch za pomocą usługi Azure Active Directory
+# <a name="tutorial-integrate-airwatch-with-azure-active-directory"></a>Tutorial: Integrate AirWatch with Azure Active Directory

-W tym samouczku dowiesz się, jak zintegrować AirWatch w usłudze Azure Active Directory (Azure AD).
-W ramach AirWatch integracji z usługą Azure AD, możesz wykonywać następujące czynności:
+In this tutorial, you'll learn how to integrate AirWatch with Azure Active Directory (Azure AD).
+When you integrate AirWatch with Azure AD, you can:

-* Kontrolowanie w usłudze Azure AD, kto ma dostęp do AirWatch.
+* Control in Azure AD who has access to AirWatch.
-* Umożliwianie użytkownikom można automatycznie zalogowany do AirWatch za pomocą kont usługi Azure AD.
+* Enable your users to be automatically signed-in to AirWatch with their Azure AD accounts.
-* Zarządzanie Twoimi kontami w jednej centralnej lokalizacji — witryny Azure portal.
+* Manage your accounts in one central location - the Azure portal.

-Aby dowiedzieć się więcej o integracji aplikacji SaaS z usługą Azure AD, zobacz [co to jest dostęp do aplikacji i logowanie jednokrotne z usługą Azure Active Directory](https://docs.microsoft.com/azure/active-directory/active-directory-appssoaccess-whatis).
+To learn more about SaaS app integration with Azure AD, see [What is application access and single sign-on with Azure Active Directory](https://docs.microsoft.com/azure/active-directory/active-directory-appssoaccess-whatis).

 ## <a name="prerequisites"></a>Wymagania wstępne

-Aby rozpocząć pracę, potrzebne są następujące elementy:
+To get started, you need the following items:

 * Subskrypcja usługi Azure AD.
-Jeśli nie masz subskrypcji, możesz pobrać miesięcznej bezpłatnej wersji próbnej [tutaj](https://azure.microsoft.com/pricing/free-trial/).
+If you don't have a subscription, you can get one-month free trial [here](https://azure.microsoft.com/pricing/free-trial/).
-* AirWatch logowania jednokrotnego (SSO) włączone subskrypcji.
+* AirWatch single sign-on (SSO) enabled subscription.

 ## <a name="scenario-description"></a>Opis scenariusza

-W tym samouczku, skonfiguruj i przetestuj logowania jednokrotnego usługi Azure AD w środowisku testowym.
-Obsługuje AirWatch **SP** jednokrotne logowanie inicjowane przez.
+In this tutorial, you configure and test Azure AD SSO in a test environment.
+AirWatch supports **SP** initiated SSO.

 ## <a name="adding-airwatch-from-the-gallery"></a>Dodawanie aplikacji AirWatch z galerii

 Aby skonfigurować integrację aplikacji AirWatch z usługą Azure AD, musisz dodać aplikację AirWatch z galerii do swojej listy zarządzanych aplikacji SaaS.

 1. Zaloguj się do witryny [Azure Portal](https://portal.azure.com) przy użyciu służbowego lub osobistego konta Microsoft.
-1. W okienku nawigacji po lewej stronie wybierz **usługi Azure Active Directory** usługi.
+1. On the left navigation pane, select the **Azure Active Directory** service.
-1. Przejdź do **aplikacje dla przedsiębiorstw** , a następnie wybierz **wszystkie aplikacje**.
+1. Navigate to **Enterprise Applications** and then select **All Applications**.
-1. Aby dodać nową aplikację, wybierz **nową aplikację**.
+1. To add new application, select **New application**.
-1. W **Dodaj z galerii** sekcji, wpisz **AirWatch** w polu wyszukiwania.
+1. In the **Add from the gallery** section, type **AirWatch** in the search box.
-1. Wybierz **AirWatch** z wyników panelu, a następnie dodać aplikację.
-Odczekaj kilka sekund, podczas gdy aplikacja zostanie dodany do Twojej dzierżawy.
+1. Select **AirWatch** from results panel and then add the app.
+Wait a few seconds while the app is added to your tenant.

-## <a name="configure-and-test-azure-ad-single-sign-on"></a>Konfiguracja i testowanie usługi Azure AD logowania jednokrotnego
+## <a name="configure-and-test-azure-ad-single-sign-on"></a>Konfigurowanie i testowanie logowania jednokrotnego usługi Azure AD

-Konfiguracja i testowanie logowania jednokrotnego usługi Azure AD za pomocą AirWatch, za pomocą użytkownika testu o nazwie **B.Simon**.
-Logowanie Jednokrotne do pracy musisz ustanowić relację łącza między użytkownika usługi Azure AD i powiązanych użytkowników w AirWatch.
+Configure and test Azure AD SSO with AirWatch using a test user called **B.Simon**.
+For SSO to work, you need to establish a link relationship between an Azure AD user and the related user in AirWatch.

-Aby skonfigurować i przetestować logowania jednokrotnego usługi Azure AD za pomocą AirWatch, wykonaj poniższe bloki konstrukcyjne:
+To configure and test Azure AD SSO with AirWatch, complete the following building blocks:

-1. **[Konfigurowanie logowania jednokrotnego usługi Azure AD](#configure-azure-ad-sso)**  — aby umożliwić użytkownikom korzystać z tej funkcji.
+1. **[Configure Azure AD SSO](#configure-azure-ad-sso)** - to enable your users to use this feature.
-2. **[Konfigurowanie logowania jednokrotnego AirWatch](#configure-airwatch-sso)**  — Aby skonfigurować ustawienia logowania jednokrotnego na stronie aplikacji.
+2. **[Configure AirWatch SSO](#configure-airwatch-sso)** - to configure the Single Sign-On settings on application side.
-3. **[Tworzenie użytkownika testowego usługi Azure AD](#create-an-azure-ad-test-user)**  — do przetestowania usługi Azure AD logowanie jednokrotne za pomocą Britta Simon.
+3. **[Tworzenie użytkownika testowego usługi Azure AD](#create-an-azure-ad-test-user)** — aby przetestować logowanie jednokrotne usługi Azure AD z użytkownikiem Britta Simon.
 4. **[Tworzenie użytkownika testowego aplikacji AirWatch](#create-airwatch-test-user)** — aby mieć w aplikacji AirWatch odpowiednik użytkownika Britta Simon połączony z reprezentacją użytkownika w usłudze Azure AD.
-5. **[Przypisywanie użytkownika testowego usługi Azure AD](#assign-the-azure-ad-test-user)**  — Aby włączyć Britta Simon korzystać z usługi Azure AD logowania jednokrotnego.
+5. **[Przypisywanie użytkownika testowego usługi Azure AD](#assign-the-azure-ad-test-user)** — aby umożliwić użytkownikowi Britta Simon korzystanie z logowania jednokrotnego usługi Azure AD.
-6. **[Testowanie logowania jednokrotnego](#test-sso)**  — Aby sprawdzić, czy konfiguracja działa.
+6. **[Test SSO](#test-sso)** - to verify whether the configuration works.

-### <a name="configure-azure-ad-sso"></a>Konfigurowanie logowania jednokrotnego usługi Azure AD
+### <a name="configure-azure-ad-sso"></a>Configure Azure AD SSO

-Wykonaj następujące kroki, aby włączyć logowania jednokrotnego usługi Azure AD w witrynie Azure portal.
+Follow these steps to enable Azure AD SSO in the Azure portal.

-1. W [witryny Azure portal](https://portal.azure.com/)na **AirWatch** strona integracji aplikacji, Znajdź **Zarządzaj** i wybierz pozycję **logowanie jednokrotne**.
+1. In the [Azure portal](https://portal.azure.com/), on the **AirWatch** application integration page, find the **Manage** section and select **Single sign-on**.
-1. Na **wybierz jedną metodę logowania jednokrotnego** wybierz **SAML**.
+1. On the **Select a Single sign-on method** page, select **SAML**.
-1. Na **Ustaw się logowanie jednokrotne z SAML** kliknij ikonę edycji/pióra **podstawową konfigurację protokołu SAML** edytować ustawienia.
+1. On the **Set up Single Sign-On with SAML** page, click the edit/pen icon for **Basic SAML Configuration** to edit the settings.

    ![Edycja podstawowej konfiguracji protokołu SAML](common/edit-urls.png)

-1. Na **podstawową konfigurację protokołu SAML** strony, wprowadź wartości dla następujących pól:
+1. On the **Basic SAML Configuration** page, enter the values for the following fields:

     1. W polu tekstowym **Adres URL logowania** wpisz adres URL, używając następującego wzorca: `https://<subdomain>.awmdm.com/AirWatch/Login?gid=companycode`